 This isn’t a large town, so you might have trouble finding the best places in York to stay if you’d prefer to be away from the busy city center.
 But no matter what your travel tastes, this York neighborhood guide will help you find the right areas for you.
 And then you’ll be able to enjoy all the history, arts, food, and festivals that York has to offer.

 Looking for a specific place to stay?
 These are our highest recommendations for places to stay in York.

 Best Airbnb in York: Trendy Riverside Studio

-This studio is one of the coolest places to stay in York.
+This studio is one of the coolest Airbnbs in York.
 It’s brand new, offers free Wi-Fi, trendy furnishings, and a complete kitchen very close to the river and to the center of town.
 It’s away from the main road, so you won’t hear much noise, and still close enough that you can be part of all the action.

 Best Hostel in York: The Fort Boutique Hostel

 This central hostel in York is a great choice when you’re deciding where to stay for nightlife.
 It’s right in the heart of the historic center and is surrounded by stylish bars, restaurants, and cafes.
 The rooms are comfortable and funky, with individual decorations and there’s a bar and restaurant downstairs in case you need a meal or a drink.
 Free Wi-Fi is offered as well as dorm and private rooms.

 This hotel in York is simply amazing.
 It’s close to landmarks like York Castle and surrounded by bars and restaurants.
 It’s also close to the railway station and offers free Wi-Fi, room service, an English breakfast every morning, and an outdoor terrace for sunny days.
 Each room is lavishing decorated and includes everything you’ll need for a short or long stay.